simonwittber/middleman/README.md

 ESUB: Allow clients to subscribe to this target.

 A PUB command distributes to all services and clients.
 A REQ command is effectively load balanced between any waiting services.
-REQ commands are always sent to the same service, allowing for services to retain state if required.

 <pre>